ACRLab/snazzy/docs/source/Data_analysis/Graphical_User_Interface.rst

 ..
 NOTE:: When running the pipeline, set the variable `clean_up_data = False` to keep the cropped movies.

-The embryos must be placed inside the experiment directory, in a directory named ``embs``.
+The embryos must be placed inside the dataset directory, in a directory named ``embs``.

 If there are no files available to show, the GUI will simply display an error message.